aha EPACHA ACTIVITIES

-The Epacha Wildlife Reserve is the ideal extension to your Etosha Safari.
+The Epacha Private Wildlife Reserve is the ideal extension to your Etosha Safari.
 Here, you can discover many different animal species by joining us on an exciting morning, afternoon or night drive.

-Another major advantage of staying at a private reserve is that you will be guided by professional bush rangers who join you in the fields and track down the rare species for you!
-Together with your ranger as guide it is also possible to leave the 4×4 vehicle and follow track on foot, or simply enjoy a stunning sunset in the middle of the wilderness.
+Another major advantage of staying at a private reserve, is that you are accompanied by a professional guide who tracks the game in the field.
+This also makes it possible to leave the 4×4 vehicle and walk by foot, and to enjoy a stunning sunset in the middle of the wilderness.

-Here, you have the opportunity to spot some of the most fascinating animal species in Africa, such as large prides of lion, elephant herds, plenty of zebra and springbok as well as the rarer leopards, cheetahs and rhino!
+Here, you have the opportunity to spot some of the most fascinating animal species in Africa, such as large prides of lion, elephant herds, plenty zebra and springbok, as well as the rarer leopards, cheetahs and rhino.

 Place of Dry Water